adamlwgriffiths/CCMenuAlignment/README.md

 Features
 -------------

-   * Decorates CCMenu with 2 new functions.
+   * Decorates CCMenu with 2 new functions which provide left and right alignment of CCMenu items.
-   * Does not interfer with existing alignment functions.
+   * Does not interfere with existing alignment functions.

 Usage